The roof is by far the most important thing on your house and if it didn’t exist, the house would be un-inhabitable and would soon deteriorate.

 The amount of timber involved virtually fills the void, making it fairly useless, but the frames can be lifted into position easily.

-Once seated on top of the walls, the frames are connected using galvanized metal plates, and diagonally braced according to the manufacturer’s instructions
+Once seated on top of the walls, the frames are connected using galvanised metal plates, and diagonally braced according to the manufacturer’s instructions

 This is similar to a Mansard Roof but differs in so far as the gambrel has vertical gable ends and the roof hangs over the façade of the home, creating large over hanging eaves, and it is common to see them in Holland.